 Link up play:

-The success of a wingback largely depends on how they manage to find and create space behind the opposition’s defensive line.
-One of the most prominent ways to do that is by linking up with one of their teammates with a one-two pass and shaking off your marker.
+The success of a wingback depends on how they manage to find and create space behind the opposition’s defensive line.
+The most prominent way to do that is by linking up with one of their teammates with a one-two pass.

-One-two passing allows a team to disrupt the formation of the opposition, by drawing in players closer, forcing them to leave spaces behind, allowing a wingback to capitalise and jet forward towards the goal.
+One-two passing allows a team to disrupt the formation of the opposition, by drawing in players closer.
+This forces them to leave spaces behind, allowing a wingback to capitalise and jet forward towards the goal.

 To conclude, wingers are very versatile and play a key role in the formation of their team.
-While they mostly operate near the sides of the pitch but may have to move to the centre when the need arises.
+While they mostly operate at sides of the pitch, they may move to the centre when the need arises.

 The views and opinions expressed in this article are those of the author and do not necessarily reflect the views of our Company, partners and other organizations.
 While any information provided on our blog is true to the best of our knowledge, we do not guarantee the veracity, reliability or completeness of the information presented.
 Any advice or opinion is purely for information purposes and should not be construed as an alternative to professional advice.